MelanX/SkyblockBuilder/docs/1.19.x/packdev/packdev.md

 - The `offset` (optional - default [ 0, 0 ]) is the offset for this specific template.
 Read
   [here](../config/world.md#offset) more about the offset.
 This specific offset can also be set for x (first number) and z (second number) separately.
+- The `offsetY` (optional - default 0) is the offset for this specific Y orientation.
+Will be merged into `offset` in 1.20 onwards.
+- The `surroundingBlocks` (optional - default "") is the surrounding blocks configuration name from the `surroundingBlocks` option.
+- The `surroundingMargin` (optional - default 0) is the thickness for the border.
 You can have the same file and the same spawns in multiple configurations.
 They all are only separated by the name.

 You can also set an icon for each template.
 This is located in `config/skyblockbuilder/templates/icon/<name>.png`.
 The